 The Band is revealed in all of its muscular, almost (but never completely) out-of-control on-stage glory — bolstered, in a meeting of musical worlds, by these stabbing horn charts from Allen Toussaint.

 While “It’s Makes No Difference” is commonly understood to be Rick Danko’s career peak as a vocalist, “The Unfaithful Servant” is in many ways just as observant, and maybe more interesting.

 Elton John has returned with an elegiac Tumbleweed Connection-era style triumph, while Gov’t Mule, Sammy Hagar and Willie Nelson are joined by a series of famous friends.
 Sting, meanwhile, disappoints.

-The Band’s initial live release, 1972′s Rock of Ages, off-handedly overhauling their catalog, rather than attempting to simply replicate it — showcasing a group pushing itself musically and creatively.
+The Band’s initial live release found them off-handedly overhauling their catalog, rather than attempting to simply replicate it.
+1972′s Rock of Ages would become a showcase for a group pushing itself musically and creatively.

 I once read that the great acoustic bassist Ray Brown had appeared on more records than any other jazz sideman.
 If Will Lee doesn’t hold that distinction among electric bassists, than I’m at a loss as to who that might be.

 Will Lee is probably best known as the bassist in the CBS Orchestra, which has supplied music and comedy for the Late Show with David Letterman for a long time now.